 Mediation may be available.
-First, check Examiner Rule V. To initiate mediation, make a written request early in the process.
+First check Examiner Rule V (link at end).
+To initiate mediation,make a written request early in the process.

 What can you expect before a hearing?

-Several weeks before a hearing, the examiner will send you a hearing notice.
+At least two weeks before a hearing, the examiner will send out a notice.
 Read that notice carefully.
-It sets the day, time, and location of the hearing.
-It sometimes includes descriptions of the examiner’s initial interpretations of the issues for hearing and thoughts on potential resolution.
-It sets deadlines for amending the appeal issues (as described above) and for sending any information required before the hearing.
+It sets the day, time, and format (telephone, video, in-person, etc.) of the hearing.
+It often includes initial interpretations of the issues for hearing and thoughts on potential resolution.
+It sets deadlines for amending the issues you raised in your appeal statement (as described above) and for sending any information required before the hearing

-Two weeks before a hearing, RALS submits to the parties and to the examiner a report summarizing the issues and providing most or all of the documents RALS intends to offer as exhibits at the hearing.
+Two weeks before a hearing, RALS submits to parties, interested persons, and the examiner a report summarizing the issues and providing most or all of the documents RALS intends to offer as exhibits at the hearing.
 Read these carefully.

 RALS’s files on a case are public records; anyone wanting to review the entire file prior to the hearing may arrange this with RALS (by email to email@example.com or by calling (206) 263-1977).
 Anyone may request examiner documents as well; examiner records are usually available electronically, typically at no cost.